Remote access is necessary for Barton Malow, a massive construction firm with a presence in nearly all 50 U.S.

 "Connectivity has always been a challenge," he said, adding that often workers were forced to rely on the networks of a customer for connectivity.
 "Customers say, 'Use our access to get to your network.' "

-That option was fine for connectivity's sake, Go said, but from a security standpoint, accessing critical applications from
+That option was fine for connectivity's sake, Go said, but from a security standpoint, accessing critical applications from a customer's potentially unsecured network just wasn't cutting it.

 "At the beginning, we were not secure.
 That's when I said, 'That's enough of this,' " Go said.